Marriage and Domestic Partnership

-- Metz, Tamara, 2010, Untying the Knot: Marriage, the State, and the Case for their Divorce, Princeton, NJ: Princeton University Press.
+- Metz, Tamara, 2010, Untying the Knot: Marriage, the State, and the Case for their Divorce, Princeton: Princeton University Press.

 - Mohr, Richard D., 2005, The Long Arc of Justice: Lesbian and Gay Marriage, Equality, and Rights, New York: Columbia University Press.

 - Moller, Dan, 2003, “An Argument Against Marriage,” Philosophy, 78(1): 79–91.

 - Morse, Jennifer Roback, 2006, “Why Unilateral Divorce Has No Place in a Free Society,” in The Meaning of Marriage, Robert P. George and Jean Bethke Elshtain (eds.), Dallas: Spence Publishing Co, pp. 74–99.

 - Moses, Julia (ed.), 2018, Marriage, Law and Modernity: Global Histories, New York: Bloomsbury.

 - Murphy, Timothy F., 2011, “Same-Sex Marriage: Not a Threat to Marriage or Children,” Journal of Social Philosophy, 42(3): 288–304.

 - Narayan, Uma, 1995, “‘Male-Order’ Brides: Immigrant Women, Domestic Violence and Immigration Law,” Hypatia, 10(1): 104–119.

 - –––, 1997, Dislocating Cultures: Identities, Traditions, and Third-World Feminism, Routledge: New York.